False Gospels Can Sharpen Our Discernment Skills

 3. Social Justice Gospel (The Social Gospel)

 This message proposes that the primary mission of Christianity is systemic societal change—fighting inequality, racism, poverty, protecting the rights of the marginalized, or working on climate change—as the main expression of the gospel.
-Personal salvation from vexing sin and addictions and the sacrifice that God made at the cross can be treated as secondary or even irrelevant.
+It replaced personal salvation with social reform: Personal salvation from vexing sin and addictions and the sacrifice that God made at the cross can be treated as secondary or even irrelevant.
 While biblical justice matters much to God, as we see in the prophets of the Old Testament and the Sermon on the Mount (where we see Jesus’s moral teaching articulated brilliantly), this version often elevates cultural or political activism to the level of the gospel itself.
 Sometimes it redefines sin primarily in corporate terms rather than individual rebellion against God and personal corruption.
 The problem is seen to be found in a corrupt system, institutions, or governments.
 Certain versions of Liberation Theology (interwoven with ideological Marxism) fit within this viewpoint.
 For example, this gospel appeals to a call for justice for the poor against an alleged corrupt government in Latin America.
 Revolutionaries intent on bringing in the kingdom by force topple the government in order to right the wrongs through violent means.
 There are many tragic stories to be told.

 Cultural Marxism is currently interwoven with late modern ideology in our Western universities—influenced by major figures in continental philosophy.
 Cancel culture is used as a weapon to silence anyone who does not agree with such ideology in the humanities or social sciences.
 The pressure can be intense for both students, faculty, and public school teachers reducing freedom of speech and conscience.